alexbelgium/hassio-addons/README.md

 A Free Software Media System that puts you in control of managing and streaming your media.
 - Based on linuxserver image latest beta
 - Forked from : https://github.com/petersendev/hassio-addons
-- Modifications : switch to linuxserver beta versions, add smb and local disks mount
+- Modifications : switch to linuxserver beta versions, add smb and local disks mount [(@dianlight)](https://github.com/dianlight)

 ### [Transmission](transmission/)
 The torrent client for Hass.io.
 - Based on linuxserver image
-- Modifications : add smb and local disks mount, exposed settings.json in /share/transmission
+- Modifications :  exposed settings.json in /share/transmission, add smb and local disks mount [(@dianlight)](https://github.com/dianlight)

 ### [Nextcloud OCR](nextcloud/)
 A Nextcloud container, brought to you by LinuxServer.io.